 Desert National Park

 At a distance of 45 km from Jaisalmer, Desert National Park is a wildlife sanctuary situated in the state of Rajasthan near the town of Jaisalmer.
-Situated in the sand dunes of Thar Desert, the Desert National Park is regarded as one of the largest national parks in India and also one of the top places to visit as part of Jaisalmer tour.
+Situated in the sand dunes of Thar Desert, the Desert National Park is regarded as one of the largest national parks in India, and among the top places to visit as part of Jaisalmer trip.

 The Desert National Park was established in 1980, and it depicts the ecosystem of the Thar Desert.
-Spread over an area of 3162 sq. km, the park is extensively covered by sand dunes over large extents.
-The main area of the park comprises compact salt lake bottoms, fixed dunes and craggy rocks.
-There are many lakes inside the national park including Rajbaugh Lake, Milak Lake and Padam Talao Lake.
+Spread over an area of 3162 sq. km, the park is extensively covered by sand dunes over large extents, and is one of the major Jaisalmer sightseeing places.
+The main area of the park comprises compact salt lake bottoms, fixed dunes, and craggy rocks.
+There are many lakes inside the national park including Rajbaugh Lake, Milak Lake, and Padam Talao Lake.

 Timings: 6 AM to 6 PM

 Entry Fee: Rs.
 100 for Indians, Rs.
 300 for Foreigners, Rs.
 100 for Jeep Safari (per person) and Rs.
 200 for Guide